• Skip to primary navigation

 Is Tofu Keto?

 Tofu is a great plant-based protein for any high-fat ketogenic diet!
-If you're wondering, "Is tofu keto?" you've come to the right place!
-It's high in protein, low in carbs, and has a good dose of healthy fats.
-It's also super versatile and can be used in a wide variety of recipes.
+If you're wondering, "Is tofu keto?" the answer is yes!
+Tofu is high in protein, low in carbs, and packed with healthy fats.
+Plus, it’s incredibly versatile, making it a great addition to a wide range of recipes.

 a block of tofu sliced on a wooden backdrop with parsley at the top right corner and a knife in the bottom left corner